maths/stack-web/website_files/CaseStudies/2025/Mechlib.md

 ### Editor for free body diagrams

 Right from the start, Meclib was developed with the automatic assessment of free body diagrams (FBD) in mind.
-These are idealized drawings of mechanical systems, where the system is isolated by removing the environmental components and replac-ing their action by forces and moments (constraint reactions).
+These are idealized drawings of mechanical systems, where the system is isolated by removing the environmental components and replacing their action by forces and moments (constraint reactions).
 Only after this step, equilibrium conditions can be established, which then are solved for the unknown reactions.
 Therefore, drawing correct FBDs is an important skill in engineering mechanics.

 Based on observations of typical mistakes in written exams and classroom exercises, the following requirements and design decisions for an FBD training and assessment tool have been established by the author:

 -	The system schematic should preferably be built of standard elements (objects).
 -	System isolation is visualized by graying out elements of the environment (connectors, supports), thus no new sketch is made but the FBD is created in place.
 - The user can create, delete and label force and moment symbols.